Government files opposition to Gravette man’s January 6 motions - NewsBreak

 Here, the government should not be required to dilute its language and step gingerly around the defendant’s crimes.
 Contrary to the defendant’s insinuations, what took place on January 6, 2021, was in fact a riot involving rioters, and an attack on the United States Capitol, the government of the United States, and American democracy.Government opposition brief, USA vs. Richard Barnett, October 6

 The prosecution requested that the court dismiss all of the defense’s September 22 motions.
-It also filed a notice of appearance adding Matthew M. Graves, U.S. Attorney, to the prosecution team.Website created for Jan 6 rioter “Bigo” Barnett’s legal defense fund, offering signed pictures for $100 donations
+It also filed a notice of appearance adding Matthew M. Graves, U.S. Attorney, to the prosecution team.Man photographed in Nancy Pelosi’s office could be from Northwest Arkansas

 Barnett is charged with: Obstruction of an Official Proceeding; Aiding and Abetting; Entering and Remaining in a Restricted Building or Grounds with a Deadly or Dangerous Weapon; Disorderly and Disruptive Conduct in a Restricted Building or Grounds with a Deadly or Dangerous Weapon; Entering and Remaining in Certain Rooms in the Capitol Building; Disorderly Conduct in a Capitol Building; Parading, Demonstrating, or Picketing in a Capitol Building; Theft of Government Property.